mangr3n/semiurgics/docs/dev/models/enduring_realism.md

 This brew is then used to attack not just naive realism (a legitimate target) but all forms of realist epistemology, undermining any faith in knowledge itself.

 When this epistemological skepticism is combined with mind-body dualism, the result is profoundly nihilistic: an isolated mind whose knowledge is suspect and whose desires for truth, beauty, and goodness must be seen as mere evolutionary tricks or divine deceptions.
+The only hope for a realism is to reject naive skepticism and naive mind-body dualism.

 ## Knowledge as Grip: Mature Realism in Action

 To understand mature realism, we might consider knowledge as "grip" - the way the form of a thing discloses itself to us in its proportions, and in the manner appropriate to us as knowers.
-Unlike direct identity with the thing known, grip involves a proportional and reliable (though fallible) conformity to reality.
+Unlike direct identity with the thing known, grip involves a proportional and reliable (though fallible) conformity to the real.

 ### The Cat in the Blurry Image